Through our curriculum at Roundwood Park School we aim:

 When students enter the school in Year 7, they are placed in mixed ability form groups.
 They are taught in these groups for most subjects throughout the year.
 The mixed ability groups help students settle into their new school and help our staff get to know them and their needs.
 In maths, students are set across two bands (X side has 4 classes (3 forms) and the Y side has 5 classes (4 forms)), from the October half term.

 There is a need for some students to study maths and English for a greater proportion of the week.
-These students are identified very early in September and are disapplied from either one or, in exceptional circumstances, both modern foreign language options (French/German).
-They receive extra tuition in English, maths, or both, as appropriate.
+These students are identified very early in September and will receive extra tuition in English, maths, or both, as appropriate.

 Subject & Lessons Yrs 8 & 9

 In Years 8 and 9, students continue in mixed ability groups for their pastoral care and for most subjects.
 In Year 8, ability banding is extended to mathematics.
 All other subjects are taught in mixed ability groups.
 The Year 9 science curriculum builds on the knowledge and skills gained during Years 7 and 8.
 Year 9 is a transition year covering biology, chemistry and physics topics taught to GCSE standard.
 Each school term contains elements of each of the three sciences with an assessment test at the end of each section.
 The topics chosen, along with the assessments, give the faculty a good indication of each student’s suitability for either the Combined Science or Separate Science courses at KS4.

 All students in Year 9 continue with their study of MFL.
 They have the following options, either: Focus on one language (French, German or Spanish) for 3 hours a week.
 Spanish is a fast paced beginners course and feeds into the GCSE option.